transport-data/portal/frontend/md/faq/intro.md

 - Energy firms, and
 - Consultancies.

 TDC welcomes broader participation from the global transport-energy modelling community.
-Interested teams should contact the [TDC organizing group](https://google.com).
+Interested teams should [contact the TDC organizing group](https://portal.transport-data.org/contact).

+For futher information about the TDC initiative, [visit our website](https://tdc.unece.org/).